 I don’t know about you, but sometimes I just feel sad and lonely.
 Down, dejected, and hopeless.
 Upon further reflection I remember what I should be doing to make myself feel better, but, now and again I rightly feel as though the energy it would take just isn’t worth it.
 At these times I assume that feeling the way I do is preferable, perhaps even beneficial to the alternative.
 I don’t feel like pushing myself to go to the gym or for a run, to participate in life at all.

-We both know that what we want, our urges, are not the same as our goals, things that we put careful thought to.
-Most of us learned about delayed gratification in our families or in grade school, college or university, or when we wanted to buy our first home.
-Oh ya, remember?
-It should be something that is still actively robust in my life, almost daily.
 But I’m one of those guys that just can’t have too many shirts, and so I make a lot of decisions spontaneously, impulsively.
 But what if I’m hoping to buy a new Lexus in the spring?
 Or I’m looking forward to a romantic vacation with my spouse on the Mexican Riviera this March.
 Well maybe I can have them all and perhaps I cannot.
+What’s directing your life?

 One thing is for sure, that whatever we want from life, if we don’t stop to plan and reflect upon our more long-term goals, we’re more likely to end up pushing them further away, substituting them with short-term immediate gratification.
 Living life spontaneously, responding to the day to day pressures of life, we don’t stop to plan, days come and go, and we wonder why life is the way it is.
 I may have a closet full of shirts, but I’m driving a 10-year-old Civic, plus I’m getting flabby around the waste and feeling miserable about life.